Dawn-Protocol/dawn-erc20-erc777/README.md

 ## Token

-Token is based on OpenZeppelin upgradeable ERC-20 contract.
+The token is based on [OpenZeppelin upgradeable ERC-20 contract].

 ### Token deployment